 “Our partnership with Japan is characterized as a Special Strategic and Global Partnership.
 India and Japan see each other through a prism of shared Buddhist heritage, democratic values, and commitment to an open, inclusive and rules-based global order,” he added.

-During the visit, the two countries are expected to sign civil nuclear cooperation agreement.
-The two countries had sealed a broad agreement during Abe’s visit here last December but the final deal was yet to be signed as certain technical and legal issues were to be thrashed out.
+During the visit, the two countries are expected to sign a civil nuclear cooperation agreement.
+A broad agreement reached during Prime Minister Abe’s visit to India last December.
+However, the final deal delayed due to pending technical and legal issues.